planetfederal/workshops/workshops/geoserver/style/source/style/point.rst

             stroke-opacity: 50%;
          }

+   #.
 This background is relatively busy and care must be taken to ensure both symbols and labels are clearly visible.

+   #. **Challenge:** Do your best to style populated_places over this busy background.

+      Here is an example with labels for inspiration:

       .. image:: img/point_challenge_1.png